greysonlalonde/sweetpotato/docs/source/settings.rst

-.. _settings:

 Settings
 ========

 Application configuration can be customized through settings variables.
-Default values for these settings are shown below each variable.
+Default values for these settings are shown at the bottom.

 .. note::
    Need to add settings configuration docs.